Email: soha@forwardtraining.me

 Strategic prioritization

-The simulation places leaders into role-based teams tasked with reaching the summit while balancing:
+The simulation places leaders into role-based expedition teams tasked with reaching the summit while balancing multiple operational constraints, including:

 Oxygen levels